sharon-launchcode/liftoff-assignments/C1-Online_Profiles/README.md

 #### https://github.com/austin-2018

 ### LinkedIn
-Provide a link to your LinkedIn account here. www.linkedin.com/in/sharon-a-249975162
+Provide a link to your LinkedIn account here.<br />
+#### www.linkedin.com/in/sharon-a-249975162
-#### Important Note:  This account is for course testing purposes only.
+### Important Note:  This LinkedIn account is for course testing purposes only.

 ### Resume
 You will need to upload a .PDF of your resume to this repo.<br />